Things to Do, Attractions, Gardens, Museums, Tours & Guides

 A house of surprises

-Book a tour (April to early November)
+Book a tour (April to October)

-Instead of the more common free flow, you’re invited to explore the house on a group guided tour.
-This journeys through the period rooms sharing stories of how the house came to look like it does, the man who had a vision, Mr. Frank Green, and his contribution to York and uncover more about some of his rather unique pieces of art and furniture.
+'By appointment' - On Monday to Wednesday and Saturday, your guide takes you on a journey through the period rooms sharing stories of how the house came to look like it does, the man who had a vision, Mr. Frank Green, and his contribution to York.
+Along the way uncover more about some of his rather unique pieces of art and furniture.
 Mr. Green wanted a house to be shared and this is why he was the first person to gift their home, complete with collection to the National Trust charity.

 What can I do for free?